-It just didn’t sit well with me, of course, because of the funny stories I’ve heard.
+It just didn’t sit well with me because of the funny stories I’ve heard.

 Some said the IUD went missing in their bodies, they mistakenly pulled the string, or had infections and whatnot.

-Though these stories may be true, but the thought of vaginal infections freaked me out.
+Though these stories may be true, the thought of vaginal infections freaked me out.

-As for The Pill, I didn’t even think twice about it; because swallowing medicines isn’t something I want to do every single day.
+As for The Pill, I didn’t even think twice about it; swallowing medicines isn’t something I want to do every day.

 How the procedure was performed

-After I made my choice, the matron prepared me for the Jadelle implant procedure.
+After making my choice, the matron prepared me for the Jadelle implant procedure.

 The implants – the size of a matchstick – are usually inserted in your less-dominant arm, and that’s my left.

-So she cleans the area, injects local anesthesia, and made a tiny incision before inserting the Jadelle implants.
+So she cleaned the area, injected local anesthesia, and made a tiny incision before inserting the Jadelle implants.

-Though it wasn’t painful, I can still remember how it felt moving into my skin.
+Though it wasn’t painful, I still remember how it felt moving into my skin.

-I’m so sorry I can’t explain the feeling, even if I’m feeling it right now.
+I’m sorry I can’t explain the feeling, even if I’m feeling it right now.

 The implant also left a faint V-shaped mark on my arm, so if you know what it is, you’ll know what it is.